What is Forensic Accounting?

 ‘Forensic,’ by definition, means “suitable for a court of law.”
-Forensic Accounting is a type of accounting that can be used in presentation before a legal forum.
-It can be described as the act of identifying, settling, sorting, extracting, recording, reporting and verifying financial data in question, as well as clearly organizing and analyzing to make proper conclusions about the state of financial matters that have fallen under criminal observation.
+Forensic Accounting is a type of accounting that can be used in presentations before a legal forum.
+It can be described as identifying, settling, sorting, extracting, recording, reporting, and verifying financial data in question, as well as organizing and analyzing to make proper conclusions about the state of financial matters that have fallen under criminal observation.
 Maurice Peloubet, a New York CPA, first coined the term “Forensic Accounting” in 1946, and its inspiration came from the responsibility of reconstructing financial enigmas to prove fraud and embezzlement.

 A History of Forensic Accounting

-Although the definition was not set in stone until years later, the birth of Forensic Accounting is credited to Frank Wilson, who in 1930, while working as a CPA for the Internal Revenue Service, was placed on a task force to investigate the secret dealings of Al Capone, one of America’s most infamous Chicago gangsters.
-Capone was well-known for a series of illegal activities, many of them violent crimes, but it was his failure to report Federal Income Tax that was his undoing, and all at the hands of Forensic Accountants.
-In 1931, thanks to Wilson’s diligent analysis of Capone’s financial records, the notorious Al Capone was indicted for Federal Income tax evasion, owing the government $215,080.48 from illegal gambling profits.
+Although the definition was not set in stone until years later, the birth of Forensic Accounting is credited to Frank Wilson.
+He is 1930, while working as a CPA for the Internal Revenue Service; he was placed on a task force to investigate the secret dealings of Al Capone, one of America’s most infamous Chicago gangsters.
+Capone was well-known for a series of illegal activities and violent crimes.
+Still, his failure to report Federal Income Tax was his undoing, and all at the hands of Forensic Accountants.
+In 1931, thanks to Wilson’s dynamic analysis of Capone’s financial records, the notorious Al Capone was indicted for Federal Income tax evasion, owing the government $215,080.48 from illegal gambling profits.
 Capone was found guilty and sentenced to 10 years in Federal Prison.
-The importance of Forensic Accounting was cemented.
+Again, the importance of Forensic Accounting was cemented.

 Famous Forensic Accounting Cases